-Would you like to share your talents and skills to support the programs of the Reserve?
+Would you share your talents and skills to support the programs of the Reserve?
 Foundation members and others within the community are invited to help the board pursue its goals and initiatives by serving on a committee or taskforce.
-Please contact us if you’d like to offer your ideas for improving our website, communications, gift shop merchandising, and fundraising efforts: email@example.com
+Please contact us if you will offer your ideas and help to improve our website, communications, gift shop merchandising, and fundraising efforts.

-The Padilla Bay Foundation currently has 240 valuable members.
-Grassroots involvement is the core of Padilla Bay Foundation’s commitment to protecting our estuaries and supporting the Padilla Bay National Estuarine Research Reserve.
-Members of the Padilla Bay Foundation contribute directly to environmental education and research at Washington State’s only National Estuarine Research Reserve – one of 29 in the nation.
-To renew your membership or become a new member, go to the JOIN US page on this website.
+The Padilla Bay Foundation’s mission is to provide supplemental funding to support the activities of the Padilla Bay National Estuarine Research Reserve.
+Grassroots involvement of our members is the core of the Foundation’s commitment to protecting our estuaries and supporting the Reserve.
+Members of the Foundation contribute directly to environmental education, stewardship and research at Washington State’s only National Estuarine Research Reserve – one of 29 in the nation.
+If not already, please consider becoming a member or making a donation to help support our work

 Thank You All – the Padilla Bay Foundation Board of Directors